Stratadox/Pathfinder/README.md

 [![Illustration of Dijkstra's algorithm finding a path from a start node to a goal node](https://upload.wikimedia.org/wikipedia/commons/2/23/Dijkstras_progress_animation.gif)](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm#/media/File:Dijkstras_progress_animation.gif)

-Using Dijkstra's algorithm can lead to better performance compared to [A*](#a*) in cases where no heuristics are available or applicable.
+This algorithm can be used for both single- and multi path searches: as well as finding the shortest path from point A to B, it can find the shortest paths from point A to all other reachable points in one go.

-Examples of such scenarios are when the environment has no coordinates to base a heuristic ranking on, or when searching for the shortest paths to *all* possible end vertices from a particular start vertex or vice-versa.
+It is generally slower than [A*](#a*) for finding single paths, unless no heuristics are available.
+When looking for *all* paths from a single source, however, Dijkstra's algorithm

 #### A*
 A quick algorithm for finding paths at runtime is the [A* search](https://en.wikipedia.org/wiki/A*_search_algorithm).